Check if you can claim relief from VAT if you supply goods or services to a customer, but you are not paid.

 4.8 Clawback of input tax following a transfer of a business

 If you have taken over a business and the VAT registration number of that business using form VAT68, you acquire the obligations of the seller to repay input tax.
 That is, you must repay to us any VAT claimed by the seller on purchases that he has not paid for, or, where those purchases were made before 1 May 1997, he has received a notification that the supplier has claimed bad debt relief.
-More information about transfers of businesses can be found in VAY Notice 700/9: transfer of a business as a going concern.
+More information about transfers of businesses can be found in Transfer a business as a going concern (VAT Notice 700/9).

 4.9 Applying clawback where insolvency procedures have commenced

 As a result of an Extra Statutory Concession (see paragraph 3.20 in VAT Notice 48: Extra statutory concessions, where an insolvency procedure commences after the date of the supply, but before the requirement to repay input tax occurs, see paragraph 4.1, the business will not be required to repay input tax.